-Daimler, parent company of Mercedes-Benz, is relaunching the super-luxury Maybach sedan.
+Daimler, parent company of Mercedes-Benz, is relaunching the super-luxury Maybach sedan in 2015 as a 2016 model.

 Last time, Maybach was its own brand within the Daimler family, the other end of the family tree from the small, affordable Smart.